-Chris’ most current non-fiction garden writing may be found in her own bloggy muse at StayGardening.
-Other writings can be found in State-by-State Gardening publications produced bi-monthly, with features in the gardening publication of past issues of Indiana Gardening, Ohio Gardener and Missouri Gardener.
+Chris’ most current non-fiction garden writing and a selection of past articles may be found in the NonFiction Category.
+Her writings for State-by-State Gardening publications were featured in issues of Indiana Gardening, Ohio Gardener and Missouri Gardener.

 In 2011, Chris wrote two pieces for the horticultural trade magazine, Greenhouse Grower.
 The articles highlighted two greenhouses; one in Indiana and one in Ohio

 From 2012 – 2013, Chris brought a gardener’s perspective to travel pieces she wrote for BucketTripper.com.
 Much earlier in her writing career she wrote for theMulch.com where she focused on container gardening.
 Chris’ book, The Kid-Gardener’s Planting Book for Parents was penned for adults with kids unlucky enough not to know big people with gardening knowledge running in their veins.

 To date, her greatest privilege came in 2014, as part of the press pool for the “Spring Planting at the White House Kitchen Garden.”
 A true honor.

 Horticultural Trained Master Gardener Beginnings

 “Chris aptly combines her horticulture training, gardening experience and passion, as well as her ability to communicate, in every article she writes.
 I have watched her develop and grow her career from the first day she sat in one of my horticulture classes and, over the past few years, as she continues to expand her writing portfolio.
 It’s truly a pleasure and honor to have Chris as a colleague in the garden communications field,” says Melinda Myers.